Cozy Mystery, Joss Miller Mysteries

 November 26, 2024

 After completing the previous season of her true crime podcast, barista Joss Miller is ready to hang up her microphone for good.
-But when she meets Lily Hartman, the widow of a renowned choir director found dead after a Christmas Eve performance last year, Joss’s sense of justice won’t let her walk away.
+But when she meets Lily Hartman, the widow of a renowned choir director found dead last Christmas Eve, Joss’s sense of justice won’t let her walk away.

-As the holiday season unfolds, Joss uncovers a complex web of rivalries and resentment that threatens to tear apart the community.
-She soon realizes that quite a few people—including Lily—have something to hide.
-Her detective boyfriend isn’t too crazy about her diving into another cold case, especially with his family coming to town.
-The closer Joss gets to the truth, the more she must confront her own past traumas and decide if pursuing justice is worth reopening old wounds.
+Joss soon realizes that quite a few people—including Lily—have something to hide.
+Her detective boyfriend isn’t too crazy about her diving into another cold case.
+The closer Joss gets to the truth, the more she must confront her own past traumas and decide if pursuing justice is worth the risk.

 Chapter 1